bewakes/bs-form/README.md

 - [x] Validate/Display/Hide the fields using js functions.
 This is very powerful!!
 - [x] Specify form layout as array.
 This is really awesome!!
 - [x] No need to write a single html/jsx
+- [x] Although it works best(the form layouting) in bootstrap, it can be used with other libraries as well.

 ## Usage
 Let's see how a form for User data looks like.